dunc-/Sudoku/readme.txt

 Otherwise, have fun!

-NOTE: The file you run is called "MyBoard.java".
+NOTE: The file you run is called "MyGame.java".